The Bird Bath Buying Guide: 8 Questions To Ask Yourself (2022)

 Do you want to know the best type of water to put in your bird bath?

-Buy a fancy birdbath that already includes a fountain.
+First, you could buy a fancy birdbath that includes a fountain.

 Purchasing a bird bath with a built-in fountain typically is a good investment if you also want it to serve as a decorative feature in your yard.

-Add one of the following accessories to your existing bird bath.
+Or you can add one of the following accessories to your existing bath.

 The least expensive way to add movement to water is to purchase one of the following items below.
 They are all external devices that you add to your current bird bath.

-Like almost every product on Planet Earth, the price is a huge consideration.
+Like almost every product on Planet Earth, price is a consideration.